-- There are three nominally denominated assets: privately issued debt, publicly issued debt and capital. - We think of these as representing U.S. data counterparts: (1) mortgage-backed securities, (2) federally issued debt and (3) physical capital, respectively. - In the U.S. data, MBS net out, but federally issued debt and physical capital are in positive net supply and we target a value of assets-to-GDP equal to 1.00 + 3.32 = 4.32. - The credit market friction is non-state contingent nominal contracting (NSCNC): All debt contracts are stated in nominal terms, with a stated nominal interest rate, and repayment is not state-contingent. - The role of monetary policy is to adjust the price level each period in order to convert these nominal, non-state contingent contracts into real, state-contingent contracts in order to achieve the first-best allocation of resources.
+- There are three nominally denominated assets: privately issued debt, publicly issued debt, and capital. - We think of these as representing U.S. data counterparts: (1) mortgage-backed securities, (2) federally issued debt and (3) physical capital, respectively. - In the U.S. data, MBS net out, but federally issued debt and physical capital are in positive net supply and we target a value of assets-to-GDP equal to 1.23 + 3.32 = 4.55. - The credit market friction is non-state contingent nominal contracting (NSCNC): All debt contracts are stated in nominal terms, with a stated nominal interest rate, and repayment is not state-contingent. - The role of monetary policy is to adjust the price level each period in order to convert these nominal, non-state contingent contracts into real, state-contingent contracts.